igordejanovic/parglare/docs/index.md

     you can resort to the GLR algorithm by a simple change of the parser class.
     The grammar stays the same.

-    In the case of non-determinism (unability for a parser to deterministically decide what to do) the parser will fork and investigate each possibility.
+    In the case of non-determinism (inability for a parser to deterministically decide what to do) the parser will fork and investigate each possibility.
-    Eventualy, parsers that decided wrong will die leaving only the right one.
+    Eventually, parsers that decided wrong will die leaving only the right one.
     In case there are multiple interpretation of your input you will get all the trees (a.k.a. "the parse forest").